Women in Clinical Trials

 What is informed consent?

-Informed consent is the process of learning key facts about a clinical trial before deciding to take part.
-Before joining, you must be told certain things:
+Informed consent is the process of learning the key facts about the clinical trial before you join.
+Make sure that you have your questions answered before you agree to participate.

-- Being in the study is your choice.
-You can quit at any time.
+Being in a clinical trial is your choice.
+You should not feel pressured to join.
+You have the right to quit at any time.